PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/map_generation/README.md

 ```

 ## Shortcomings
 Currently, generating maps from the server do not take the storey height into account.
 However, the storey elevation is stored in the database on the server.
 If this is needed to be implemented, one could query this elevation and check which elements belong to which storey.
-Then, the elevation can be subtracted from the slice height to correctly handly storeys.
+Then, the elevation can be subtracted from the slice height to correctly handle storeys.